 code of ethics

-"As members of the National Association of Professional Organizers (NAPO) and in addition to a strong commitment to personal integrity, we adhere to the highest standard of professional ethics in the organizing industry." –Michelle Earney Schroeder
+"As members of the National Association of Productivity and Organizing Professionals (NAPO) and in addition to a strong commitment to personal integrity, we adhere to the highest standard of professional ethics in the organizing industry." –Michelle Earney Schroeder

 NAPO’S CODE OF ETHICS